 - In the beginning, don’t stress too much.
 Your milk supply will surely dwindle because of stress.
-Instead, eat a healthy diet, rest as much as you can, and stay positive.
+So instead, eat a healthy diet, rest as much as you can, and stay positive.

-- You can also choose to use a breast pump like Mama’s Choice Single Electric Breast Pump instead of directly feeding on the breast if you prefer to breastfeed that way.
+- You can also use a breast pump like Mama’s Choice Single Electric Breast Pump instead of directly feeding on the breast if you prefer to breastfeed that way.

-- Read up on growth spurts, which usually happens around 2-3 weeks, 6 weeks, 3 months and 6 months.
+- Read up on growth spurts, usually around 2-3 weeks, 6 weeks, 3 months, and 6 months.
 During these spurts, your baby will breastfeed longer and more often.

 Breastfeeding Benefits for Baby